basemkhirat/elasticsearch/README.md

         'is_published' => 'boolean',
     ];
 }
 ```

-Now the `is_published` attribute will always be cast to a `boolean` when you access it, even if the underlying value is stored in the index as an integer:
+Now the `is_published` attribute will always be cast to a `boolean` when you access it, even if the underlying, stored value in the index as an integer:
 ```php
 $post = App\Post::find(1);